lauralorenz/moving-data-pipelines-to-prefect/README.md

 	 - pipdeptree
 	 - literally reading the code

 2a.
-Build a Docker image and make sure your scripts still run in them
+Build a Docker image and make sure your scripts still run in them: **`docker build -t spookyimage .`**

 3. Analyze your crontab as a basis for Schedules
 	- also consider changing your flow based on overlap in the scripts

-4. Decide how you want to convert everything into Tasks
+4. Decide how you want to convert everything into Tasks: **Running Docker container only**
 	- ShellTask, bare metal
 	- Shell Task + Docker agent
 	- For pure Python tasks: `@task` decorators vs `Task` classes